 Adriano Costanzi, product manager of SCM Group, adds: “In terms of edging, hot air proved to be an excellent solution and our experience has led us - thanks also to innovative components such as the MX-PRO valve - to excellent levels in terms of performance, speed and, above all, quality in the application".

-Not only that, the system with electric heaters allows to significantly reduce the time between one machining operation and the next (the coextruded edge is applied at a temperature of approximately 600 degrees and the machine takes no more than 100 seconds to reach these temperatures).
+In addition, the system with electric heaters allows significant time reduction between one machining operation and the next (the coextruded edge is applied at a temperature of approximately 600 degrees and the machine takes no more than 100 seconds to reach these temperatures).